lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       type uint8;
       default "0";
       description
-        "Size in bit of the DTag field";
+        "Size in bit of the DTag field (T variable from RFC8724).";
     }
     leaf w-size {
-      when "not(derived-from(../fragmentation-mode, 'fragmentation-mode-no-ack'))";
+      when "not(derived-from(../fragmentation-mode,
+                             'fragmentation-mode-no-ack'))";
       type uint8;
       description
-        "Size in bit of the window field";
+        "Size in bit of the window field (M variable from RFC8724).";
     }
     leaf fcn-size {
       type uint8;
       mandatory true;
       description
-        "Size in bit of the FCN field";
+        "Size in bit of the FCN field (M variable from RFC8724).";
     }
     leaf rcs-algorithm {
       type rcs-algorithm-type;
       default "schc:rcs-RFC8724";
       description
-        "Algorithm used for RCS";
+        "Algoritm used for RCS";
     }
     leaf maximum-window-size {
       type uint16;